 "We need to close games out," Sproles said.
 "You need that pounder to keep the clock moving, keep the chains moving.
 He can do that."

 While Sproles is focused on teaching the young guys and making the playoffs, he's also taken time to reflect on the career.
 Whether 2017 is his last season or not, the time to call it quits is approaching.

-Sproles admits he has a different perspective now, and is trying to enjoy his time at OTAs.
-With his 34th birthday approaching on June 20, and playing out the final year of his contract with the Eagles, he also has goals on how he wants to walk away from the game.
+Sproles admits he has a different perspective now and is trying to enjoy his time at OTAs.
+With his 34th birthday approaching on June 20 and this being the final year of his contract with the Eagles, he also has goals on how he wants to walk away from the game.